animeshsareen/registration-dba/README.md

  **Key Takeaways**

 - Database Design
-    - Check out mine: *schema.pdf* file in this repo
+    - Check out mine: *schema.png* file in this repo
 - Normalization
     - What it is
     - When to normalize